Skip to main content

 • Signed PPA Contract: This will auto-populate after contract signing.

 • Customer Proposal: the solar proposal the customer viewed in-home.
-This documentation is optional but highly recommended.

 • Customer Utility Bill: Must include monthly consumption information (found in the bar graph on the bill).

 • Shade Report: From your design tool (Aurora, OpenSolar, etc.).
-Ensure irradiance and entire home are visible.
+Ensure irradiance and the entire home are visible.

-• Production Report: From your design tool.
+Production Report: From your design tool.
 Ensure the system and entire home are visible.

-If operating in a market other than Illinois, skip step 3.
+If operating in a market other than Illinois, skip to Stage 2.

 • Generate IL Shines Purchase Disclosure Form (Part 1)